Caron explains the market philosophy to a local student

 Duck Pond Market is a vibrant marketplace for independent crafters, food producers and small businesses to sell in the local community.
 We give you a market where everything you buy comes from a good place be it locally made by independent small businesses, ethically made by Fair Trade companies or charities, sustainably made by eco friendly ventures, vintage or upcycling and interesting items made in Great Britain and not easily found on the High Street.

-Duck Pond Markets combine the magic of a festival with interesting stalls, local and ethical food, crafts, music and arts — always in a beautiful setting.
+Duck Pond Market combines the magic of a festival with interesting stalls, local and ethical food, crafts, music and arts — always in a beautiful setting.
 We launched in 2009 and keep growing!
-Stallholder costs are kept low to encourage start up businesses, the vibe is kept friendly and supportive and we hope that this shows in the happy and relaxed atmosphere at the markets!
-To join us as a stallholder or customer, remember that nothing at the market is mass produced, it's all made with love — and therefore we cannot compete with the low costs of the huge chain stores.
+Stallholder costs are kept low to encourage start-up businesses, the vibe is kept friendly and supportive and this shows in the happy and relaxed atmosphere!
+When you come, remember that nothing at the market is mass produced — it's all made with love — and therefore we cannot compete with mass market prices.
+Shop nice!

 When you spend a pound locally it multiplies

 Locally owned businesses tend to do business with other locally owned businesses and aren’t constrained to buy only from a national distributor.
 They bank with local banks, advertise in local newspapers and purchase local services such as accounting and printing.
 Each time a pound is re-spent in the local economy, it’s like new income – creating a “multiplier effect” - rather than this money “leaking out” through remote corporate headquarters and centralised purchasing departments.

 Local business owners live and invest in their community.
 This makes them less likely to leave and more likely to be invested in how their business decisions affect the community.